zilishen/documentation/content/nms/nim/how-to/nginx/manage-instance-groups.md

 {{<note>}}
 When an Instance Group is initially created via the UI/API, its NGINX config will be empty.
-Adding an Instance to the Instance Group will populated the Instance Group NGINX nginx with the first member's NGINX nginx.
+Adding an Instance to the Instance Group will populated the Instance Group NGINX nginx with the first member's NGINX config.
 {{</note>}}

 ---